Situju Tuju Cruise Raja Ampat

 · DAY 3 ·

-Another day with dolphins escorting the boat — we almost considered them part of the crew.
-This day had a clear goal: trying to see dugongs.
+Another day with dolphins escorting the boat — we were ready to make them part of the crew.
+This day had a clear goal: try to see dugongs.
 Cameras ready, watching from the surface… and just when we least expected it, the moment happened.

 We spotted a mother dugong with her calf.
 We took the dinghy, masks on, no noise — and got lucky enough to see them again.
 Calm, together.
 One of those encounters you know won’t repeat easily.

 The dive that day in Pulau Batanta was sandier, with slightly lower visibility, but we still saw pufferfish, colorful schools, beautiful corals and a cuttlefish hunting between them — which made the day even more special.
 And for snorkeling, it was spectacular.
 We ended the day jumping from the boat into the water, laughing like kids.
-Perfect plan.
+Perfect end to the day.

 Melissa Garden, Frewen Wall and Piaynemo